OrigamesPlayz/What/README.md

 WASD - To move

-V - (Only on cheat mode) Next level
+V - (Only on noobs mode) Next level

 F - Flip Room